 Why Shadow Sales Training is Useless in the IT Staffing Business

 Shadowing is the most common form of sales training in the IT staffing industry.
-It’s also the most worthless.
+Outside of training for a boxing match, shadow training is pretty useless when it comes to training IT staffing sales professionals.

 I firmly believe — and my experience has confirmed — that if the only training you’re giving your new sales reps is the opportunity to observe your top performers in action, they will be woefully unprepared to secure new business for you and help you grow your company.